Debt Forgiveness Letter | How to Write (6 Best Samples)

 Life is never smooth and linear.
 Some circumstances may arise unexpectedly that impact on the ability of the borrower to repay the debt.
 Their existence may also impact the ability to repay a debt adversely.

-Loss of Personal Income
+Loss of personal income

 This is perhaps the single most significant cause of debt defaults.
 The loss of your own income will no doubt impact your ability to honor your debt obligations severely.

-PS: Though these circumstances are understandable and justifiable, the creditor is still under no obligation to honor a debt forgiveness request.
+Though these circumstances are understandable and justifiable, the creditor is still under no obligation to honor a debt forgiveness request.
 The borrower is still obliged to honor his commitment.
 As such, this letter merely convinces or requests the creditor to consider forgiving the debt.

-What should be Included?
+What Should be Included?

-It is worthy to note that the letter assumes many shapes and forms depending mainly on the exact circumstances that underlie its drafting.
-Notwithstanding these variations, a number of steps and contents must exist in each letter.
-We look at these here below:
+It is worth noting that the letter assumes many shapes and forms, depending mainly on the exact circumstances that underlie its drafting.
+Notwithstanding these variations, several steps and contents must exist in each letter.

-Reason(s) of the Possible Defaults
+Reason(s) of the possible defaults

 Next, you should also indicate your present financial status.
 Here, indicate just how much money you have as well as the ones you have already lost in the process.
-That is necessary as it will give your lender as accurate a picture as possible about you.
+That is necessary, as it will give your lender as accurate a picture as possible about you.
 Be ready to back those facts with proof.

-Proof of Hardship
+Proof of hardship

-Any other viable Alternative(s)
+Any other viable alternative(s)

-In the unlikely event that you are not granted the full debt relief as you request, what alternatives may you be willing to explore?
-Are you, for instance, willing to extend to repayment period, accept reduced rates of interest, or repay a portion of the debt instead of the 100% waiver?
+Are you willing to extend to repayment period, accept reduced rates of interest, or repay a portion of the debt instead of the 100% waiver?
 State those alternatives also for the consideration of your creditor.

 The Tone of the Letter

-Considering that this is a formal letter, and it dares to invoke the mercy of the lender, the tone has to be polite and respectful.
-You should never place any signs of anger or wrath, even if you are.
-Then, remember, the letter is a mere request.
-You are not entitled to debt relief at all.
-Use words and approaches that capture and convey those vividly.
+Considering that this is a formal letter and it dares to invoke the mercy of the lender, the tone has to be polite and respectful.
+You should never show any signs of anger or wrath, even if you are.
+Then,

 Sample Letters

-Re: Debt Forgiveness Letter
+Traditional Format – Debt Forgiveness Letter

 Sincerely,

-Subject: Debt Forgiveness Letter
+Email Format- Debt Forgiveness Letter

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 Does debt forgiveness affect my credit score?